Easy Greek Phrases How to Speak Greek

 Parakalo - please

-Note, when ordering anything, you can use either enna (one) or meea a/one.
+Note, when ordering anything, you can use either enna (one) or meea.

-I hope you will find these basic greek phrases helpful.
-Learn some greek numbers, or…
+I hope you find these basic greek phrases helpful enough to get you started.

 Top of Greek Phrases